Frequently asked questions

 Overall, NAPLAN Online will provide a more precise and beneficial assessment that has potential to adapt as technology develops.

-Commonwealth, state and territory education ministers have agreed that all Australian schools will move to NAPLAN Online by 2020.
+Commonwealth, state and territory education ministers have agreed to extend the current plan for schools to transition to NAPLAN Online by one year to 2021.

 Once a school has transitioned to NAPLAN Online, all eligible students in Years 3, 5, 7 or 9 enrolled at that school must participate, unless they are exempt or withdrawn from NAPLAN testing by parents or carers.